mwfj/Final_Project_in_3D_Game/update/README.md

 ### Character/Boss sound effect
 Because the time limit, I only added sound effects for the main character and boss.
 When player run, attack and jump, it will have sound effect.
 When boss roar(introduce animation) and attack, it will have sound effect.
 We will add sound effect for all character in the future.

+## (10/07/2021) Move the `unitypackage` to the Google Drive

+Link is post on the Readme of the main page.